EasySmartHouse/EasySmartHouse-web/README.md

 > ***$${(device1 present) and ((sensor2>34.44) and (sensor1<3.45))}***

 ### Device's behaviour in script ###
-Very useful and flexible feature that allows to describe, control and change devices behaviour in runtime.
+Very useful and flexible feature that allows to describe, control and change devices behaviour in runtime without reloading the application.
 Example of JavaScript, that describes 2-channel relay connected to COM-port:
 ```javascript
 importPackage(Packages.jssc);